platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/express/add-database.md

 ```

 {{< note >}}
-During `environment:delete` CLI command, it will ask question regarding deactivation and deletion of your `add-mysql-database` environment.
-Please say `yes` (`y`) to all of them.
+When the `environment:delete` CLI command is run, the CLI suggests you deactivate and delete your `add-mysql-database` environment.
+Make sure you opt in.
 {{< /note >}}

 ## Tips & Tricks

-You can get your project relationships information using the following command:
+You can get your project's relationship information using the following command:

 ```bash {location="Terminal"}
 {{% vendor/cli %}} relationships
   ...